 WHAT IS THE TENANCY DEPOSIT SCHEME?

-It’s a government enforced scheme which means that
+Its a government enforced scheme which means that

 your landlord is required to place your deposit with an